AnonJedi/currency-exchanging-widget/README.md

 # Currency Exchanging Widget

-This is a simple app on Preact and Redux which just let you monitor currencies echanging
+This is a simple app on React and Redux which simulate your bank account with 3 currencies (GBP, EUR and USD).
+You can controll your bills and transfer some sum between that currencies.
+Also there is rates monitor where you can compare the rates for any of the available currencies.

 ## Requirements